esamalqudah/CNN_CIFAR_10/README.md

 # Hello and welcome to my GitHub.
-Here I will posting some of the projects that I am working on.
+Here I will be posting the projects that I am working on.